AnilKrkmz/Seazer_Cipher/README.md

 This is a useful tool for decrypt or crypt the seazer algorithm.

-I hope this tool helps.
+I hope this tool helps you.

+If you want decrypt write the minus shift number else use plus number.

 Take it easy...